dbt-labs/docs.getdbt.com/website/docs/guides/dbt-ecosystem/sl-integration/sl-partner-integration-guide.md

 <!-- end tabs for running entity def, entity metadata response, metric def, metric metadata response, entity queries -->

 ### Semantic Layer Connector
-_Estimated early-mid 2023_
+Estimated launch &mdash; early-mid 2023

-To support more data platforms and enhance the user experience, users will be able to connect to a [dbt Cloud-supported data platform](/docs/get-started/connect-your-database)with the dbt Semantic Layer.
+To support more data platforms and enhance the user experience, users will be able to connect to a [dbt Cloud-supported data platform](/docs/get-started/connect-your-database) with the dbt Semantic Layer.
 Integration partners will need to install the Arrow FlightSQL JDBC/ODBC driver which will authenticate with dbt Cloud and the data platform that’s queried.

 New architecture envisioned